New York, NY

 Buses may drop off groups at State Street or Whitehall Street.
 There is no parking at the museum.
 There are several parking garages located nearby.
 Click here for current parking options.

 Visitor Services desks on the Second Floor in the Great Hall provide information on daily tours, programs, and screenings.
-Public tours for families and adult groups are given daily, Monday through Friday, at 1 & 3 PM.
+Public tours for families and adult groups are given daily, please consult the calendar when planning your visit.

 Check the Smithsonian website for the latest on security procedures at Smithsonian museums.